PawelBoe/Nil-Member-Authentication/README.md

 # Nil-Member-Authentication
-Generation and Verification of "Nil StudentInnenkeller" Member Certificates and QR-Codes
+Generation and Verification of [Nil StudentInnenkeller](https://nilklub.net/) Member Certificates and QR-Codes